suncoast-devs/handbook/lessons/react-intro/index.md

 }
 ```

-When this component is presented on the page it will render
+When this component is presented on the page, it will render
 `<p>Hello, World</p>`.
-This done by a process known as `transpiling` or
+This is done by a process known as `transpiling` or
 converting JSX into real JavaScript code.
-When our code is sent to the browser
+When our code is sent to the browser,
 it is first manipulated by the JSX transpiling system.
 `return <p>Hello, World!</p>` is turned into: